USS Washburn: Post-war activities, 1945–1950

 With the war ended, the attack cargo ship unloaded her passengers and cargo at Manila and began service in support of the occupation of former Japanese holdings in the Far East.
 She moved to Lingayen in northern Luzon to load soldiers of the 6th Army's 33rd Division for transportation to the Japanese home islands and occupation duty.
 She departed the Philippines soon thereafter and arrived at Wakayama on the island of Honshū, Japan, and disembarked her passengers.

 For the remainder of the year, she carried passengers and equipment between various locales in the western Pacific in continued support of the American occupation.
 From January to March 1946, she conducted amphibious and fleet training in the eastern Pacific before returning to the Far East to resume her support missions for the occupation forces.
 In April, Washburn headed back east to resume her training schedule.
 That employment — broken only by a voyage to Alaskan waters in July 1948 for a resupply mission — lasted until November 1948.

 At that point, the ship returned to the Orient once more for almost a year of duty in support of the occupation forces.
-During that time, she visited Okinawa, Iwo Jima, Pearl Harbor, and Tsingtao in China.
+During that time, she visited Okinawa, Iwo Jima, Pearl Harbor, and Qingdao in China.
 During the fall of 1949, she returned to the West Coast to participate in Operation "Miki", a large-scale, joint-service exercise staged out of Puget Sound, Washington, which simulated the invasion and defense of the Hawaiian Islands.

 In February 1950, she transited the Panama Canal to return to the Atlantic for the first time since her maiden voyage.
 She participated in Operation "Port-rex", an Atlantic Fleet Amphibious Forces assault exercise held at a small island near Puerto Rico.
 After a liberty call at San Juan, Puerto Rico, at the operation's conclusion, she retransited the Panama Canal and resumed duty with the Pacific Fleet.